aktugchelekche/Cryptocurrencies/README.md

 #### 3D-Scatter with Clusters

-This 3D-Scatter in <code>Figure-5</code> plot help us to see how classes was populated and distrubuted within 3 Principal Components.
+This 3D-Scatter in <code>Figure-5</code> plot help us to see how classes was populated and distributed within 3 Principal Components.

 <p align="center"><img width="565" alt="Screen Shot 2022-06-05 at 3 18 21 PM" src="https://user-images.githubusercontent.com/98676400/172068963-fd08adb8-93f3-4a24-8b6e-de7a0a521249.png"></p>
 <p align="center">Figure-5</p>